UX-Wizards/wizards-wiki/content/en/volunteer-openings.md

 ## Next Steps

-**Did you find an interesting team / project to join?**
+#### Did you find an interesting team / project to join?**

-👉🏼 Reach out to the designated person listed
+Please reach out to the designated person listed.

-**Do you have event / project ideas?**
+#### Do you have event / project ideas?

-👉🏼 Reach out to E-board (Keri, Laura, Seiko or Kaisen)
+**If it's a public event** or project that might be posted on MeetUp, please reach out to E-board (Keri, Laura, Seiko or Kaisen).

+**If it's an internal event** just for Wizards already in our Slack, you may feel free to ask if other Wizards would be interested by posting in the Slack #events channel.
+Don't feel like you need to do it alone either; you can always ask if anyone would be willing to help organize whatever you have in mind.
+We're all friendly here!

-**Want to get involved but nothing here speaks to you?**
+#### Want to get involved but nothing here speaks to you?

-👉🏼 Ask yourself: **What is something I've wanted to do but would be more enjoyable with others?** For example, maybe you need help with interview practice and are interested in gathering others to join you.
+Ask yourself: **What is something I've wanted to do but would be more enjoyable with others?**

+For example, maybe you need help with interview practice and are interested in gathering others to join you.
 Or maybe you've always wanted to read a book but need the accountability of a book club.
 Maybe you just want to learn from others about their favorite UX techniques and would like to plan a themed discussion.
 If you want to do it, I'm sure someone else does too.
 Just let us know!